Kalyani M4: Design

-The Kalyani M4 uses a turbocharged 6-pot diesel motor which is rated to deliver 465hp and a 1627 Nm of torque.
+The Kalyani M4 uses a turbocharged 6-pot diesel motor which is rated to deliver 465 hp and a 1627 Nm of torque.
 It uses a CVT automatic transmission.
 It also features a low-range gearbox to work with the 4×4 system to scale difficult steep inclines.
 The M4 has top speed of 140 km/h and has a range of 800 km.

 Kalyani M4 in Military Green parked in an exhibition at IIT Jammu, Jammu & Kashmir.

 It can withstand three 10 kg TNT charges under the wheels and 50 kg IED side blasts.

 Kalyani M4 as part of Indian UN peacekeepers leaving for UNISFA, Abyei, April 2022.